MonyaTechnik/mt-tools/README.md

 This repository for fix the this utility or discussion.

 > ### Disclaimer
->* Monya Technik's Tools is not open source project, program and versions is located on my Wix site server.
+>* Monya Technik's Tools is not open source project, program and versions is located on my Wix site file server.